coffeeandthis/allsite/README.md

 # the-allsite
 A starter kit for your own Hugo site.
 Yes!
 You can see how this template / sample site looks by visiting https://oursite.pages.dev.

+Before anything else, credit goes to Luiz de Pra, the creator of the theme used in this template.
+Theme is here: https://github.com/luizdepra/hugo-coder.

 This template repository is meant to help jumpstart a hugo-generated site through services like Cloudflare Pages.

 How to Use it: